Eyu-Gen/To-Do-List/README.md

 - Display the submitted task immediately.
 - Responsive design for desktop, tablet, and mobile.
 - Built using React functional components and state management with useState.
-- Alerts or notifications on task submission.
+- Alerts or notifications on task deletion.

 ## 🛠 Technologies Used